 1. How to give online

 That’s why a carefully placed link, button, or form is essential.
-The top right corner of a website is a standard location.
+The top right corner is a standard location for church websites.

 Generally speaking, it’s best not to make the giving link front and center, because it may give the impression that your main goal is to get tithes.

 2. How to go deeper in their faith